reconhub/reconhub.github.io/contact.md

 ---

 RECON is headed by an Executive Board.
 The right person to contact depends on the nature of your enquiry.
+Remember that if you just want to have a chat with members of our community, you can freely join our slack organisation [here](https://reconhub.slack.com/join/shared_invite/enQtNDYxNjI5MjAxMTU3LTBjOTc0MmZjY2FmYjk5ZTc3ZWU3YzdkMzRhMDlhNzM5MGVjYzFiMDU5MWIxNTRkYjVkNjY5NTk4ZGNjYjkyYjI), and coming to chat at [reconhub.slack.com](https://reconhub.slack.com).
+Alternatively, for announcements, job ads etc. consider using our [mailing list](https://mailman.ic.ac.uk/mailman/listinfo/recon-forum).
+For everything else, see below.

 ## Specific enquiries